 Citizens of countries that do not have a visa waiver agreement with Laos may now apply for visa at a Lao Embassy or Consulate abroad or via the e-Visa online system.

 However, visa on arrival for all foreign nationals has resumed at the international checkpoint.
 Tourist visa fee is 40 US$ (except for Chinese and Vietnamese nationals).
 Each foreigner has to bring 1 photo (size 3cmx4cm); otherwise they have to pay 1 USD/person for taking a photo on the spot.

 Persons authorized to enter Myanmar must comply with the following conditions:

 ✓ Have a passport valid for 6 months after the date of entry into Myanmar;

 ✓ Take an insurance covering COVID-19, online with "Myanmar insurance".

-Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Italy, Japan, Macao, Netherlands, New Zealand, Norway, Poland, Singapore, Spain, Sweden, Taiwan, UK, US (including Guam)
+Australia, Austria, Belgium (3 months), Canada (6 months), Czech Republic, Denmark, Emirates, Finland, France, Germany, Hong Kong, Italy, Japan, Macao, Netherlands (3 months), New Zealand (3 months), Norway, Poland, Qatar, Romania, Saudi Arabia, Singapore, Spain, Sweden, Taiwan, UK, US (including Guam).